fusion94/fusion94.org/src/content/blog/2025-07-17-sports-card-ebay-listing-comps-guide.md

 - **BIN**: Control your price, best for established values
 - **Auction**: Let the market decide, good for rare/hot cards
-- **BIN/Best Offer**: My favorite—set high, accept reasonable offers
+- **BIN/Best Offer**: My favorite.
+Set high, accept reasonable offers

 **The 85% Rule**: Price BIN at 85-90% of recent comp average.
 This accounts for: